 Assistance is also available in English and Spanish by phone at 312-935-1030, and by email at email@example.com.

 ChiBlockBuilder eligible uses for land include:

 Affordable: For sale housing that will be affordable to households at up to 140% of area median income (AMI)

 Market Rate: Housing that will be occupied by the builder or sold at market rate

 Fenced yard directly adjacent to a neighbor’s home; can be used for any purpose allowable by zoning

-A property intended to house a business, such as a store, restaurant, or office.
+A property intended to house a business, such as a store, restaurant, office or social or cultural service.
 This includes mixed-used buildings, which have both commercial space and housing.

 Spaces for community and recreation, such as gardens, parks and plazas.